operatorit/SOTA_Visualisation_Pack/README.md

 # SOTA Visualisation Pack
 by www.operator-paramedy.pl

+**Project is currently under major changes.
+Documentation will be updated accordingly.**

 # What SOTA is?

 SOTA (Summits On The Air) is an activity designed for radio amateurs (called also HAMs) who like hiking.
 It is about communication via ration between an activator - operator who climbed a designated summit (map available at https://sotl.as/map) - and chasers - all other operators.
 Call  (or QSO) may be done with the use of telegraphy (morse code), voice or data transmission on any band available for radio amateurs.
 To make a successfull call, both operators need to exchange reports, which say how they hear each other, and log it into a log.
 SOTA results are then uploaded into https://www.sotadata.org.uk/en/ webpage.